lomirus/html_query_parser/README.md

 - [x] Parse the document to dom tree.
 - [ ] Trim the dom tree out of the text nodes.
 - [ ] Query a particular node like `document.querySelector()`
+- [ ] Edit the dom tree like inserting or deleting a node.
+- [ ] Turn the dom tree into html code.